 - Read our full Black + Decker LDX120C review

 Are Brushless Drills Better?

-Even though all of the drills in our comparison are brushless and this type is much more common in the current market, you can find plenty of drills with brushes.
+Nearly all of the drills in our comparison are brushless and this type is much more common in the current market, but you can find plenty of drills with brushes.
 The main difference is that brushless motors adjust to the task, based on resistance, whereas drills with brushes don't.
 Unlike some standard motors, brushless drills do not have a voltage drop, which means their motors should last longer.
-We think brushless models are worth it, even for occasional use, because they operate more efficiently, more quietly and longer than brushed models do.
+We think brushless models are worth it, even for occasional use, because they operate more efficiently, more quietly, and longer than brushed models do.

 However, if you need the most budget-friendly option, you may want to consider a traditional motor.
 The brushed motor drills we looked at were about $20 cheaper than brushless models.
 However, you may still pay more in the long run, as the brushes will eventually wear out and need to be replaced.